 Like so many different sectors in the workplace, the role and function of the project manager is an ever-changing one.
 For any project manager who wants to be the very best at what they do, this means ensuring that they are at the very top of their game – all of the time.
-Training and keeping abreast of changes in the world of project management are vital if you want to ensure this.
+Attending the latest project management training courses and keeping abreast of changes in the world of project management are vital if you want to ensure this.
 The problem that many project managers will find themselves facing is just how can they fit any extra training and reading into what can already be a very busy work day without having a negative effect on the sometimes delicate work and home life balance.
 Read on as we explore just some of the digital project management training tips that can really help any busy project manager.

 When it comes to project managers training courses, an increasingly popular choice is the option to complete online training courses.
 And, with so many benefits to be had over other, more traditional, classroom-based training courses it is easy to see why this is the way forward for so many.

 The biggest reason many people choose to go online with their learning is simply for the convenience.
 Online training can be done from your preferred location, and there is no need to travel to another venue in order to do the work.
 This means for those people who are already time poor there is no “wasted” time travelling.
 Depending on your office environment, it may be possible to complete the training there.
 Otherwise, it is easy to fit in during your free time from the comfort of your own home.

 The joy of online learning is that you can do the work when it is convenient for you, unlike classroom-based training which is at set times.
 So, if you have a young family, this means you can fit it in around family life, for example, doing some studying each evening once your children are in bed.
 It also means if you have more free time than you thought you can do a little more study, or if something comes up and cuts into your study time you can postpone it for another day.
 For people with a busy lifestyle, fitting online training into a full schedule is a fantastic choice.